-Although full implementation of the new Code is not required until 2019-20, a list of non-treasury investments was added to the 2017-18 outturn report with a view to incorporating these non-treasury management investments into future Treasury Management strategies.
+Although full implementation of the new Code was not required until 2019-20, a list of non-treasury investments was added to the 2017-18 outturn report and this information has been incorporated as a standing item in Treasury Management papers.

-The new Code has also made some relatively minor amendments to recommended Prudential Indicators, which will be incorporated into the 2019-20 Treasury Management Strategy.
+The new Code has also made some relatively minor amendments to recommended Prudential Indicators, which have been incorporated into the 2019-20 Treasury Management Strategy.